 House Restumping Required?
 Don’t Panic!

-How do I know if my Brisbane house needs restumping?
+How do I know if my house needs Restumping?

 When your floors are uneven, there’s obviously something going on underneath your house.
 Downward pressure on weakened house stumps can cause your floors to slope.
 Sometimes you can’t see it, but if you notice objects roll along the floor without a push, the floors probably aren’t level.